Semaglutide for MASH: Does Metabolic Fix Cure Fibrosis?

 Fibrosis Improvement Interpretation

 The gap between MASH resolution (~63%) and fibrosis improvement (~37%) partly reflects the lag between inflammation resolution and structural fibrosis remodeling.
-But it also signals that GLP-1 monotherapy has a ceiling on dissolving established fibrotic matrix.
+In ESSENCE, fibrosis improvement was more modest than MASH resolution—possibly indicating a ceiling on the matrix-dissolving effect of GLP-1 monotherapy (mechanism requires further validation).

 For researchers tracking fibrosis & inflammation R&D